qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 The solutions in borrow-checker-unfriendly cases (will elaborate below):

+- **Data-oriented design**. (less OOP)
-- Data-oriented design. **Avoid unnecessary getter and setter**.
+  - Avoid unnecessary getter and setter.
-- Do split borrow in outer scope and pass borrowing of each component separately.
   - **Use ID/handle to replace borrow**.
 Use arena to hold data.
+  - No need to put one object's all data into one struct.
+Can seperate to different places.
+- Do split borrow in outer scope, and pass related fields separately.
 - **Defer mutation**.
 Turn mutation as commands and execute later.
 - **Avoid in-place mutation**.
 Mutate-by-recreate.
 Use `Arc` to share immutable data.
 Use **persistent data structure**.
 - For circular reference: